 Dolphins QB Tua Tagovailoa's injury sparks concern over the NFL's concussion policies

-Miami Dolphins quarterback Tua Tagovailoa was carried out on a stretcher Thursday night in a game against the Cincinnati Bengals, and there is suspicion he may have suffered a concussion.
+Miami Dolphins quarterback Tua Tagovailoa was carried out on a stretcher Thursday night in a game against the Cincinnati Bengals.

 "It was a scary moment," Dolphins Coach Mike McDaniel said.
 "He was evaluated for a concussion and he's in the concussion protocol.
 He was at the hospital.
 I believe he's about to get discharged."